I’ve Got Prediabetes. Now What?

 - Fasting blood sugar test.
-A blood sample is taken after fasting for 8 hours.
+A blood sample is taken after fasting for eight hours.

 - Oral glucose tolerance test.
-A blood sample is taken after fasting for 8 hours, you drink a sugar solution, and your glucose is tested two hours later.
+A blood sample is taken after fasting for eight hours, you drink a sugar solution, and your blood glucose is tested two hours later.